opencodes/knowledgecenter/frontend-interview-question-answer.md

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?
+Unlike the id selector, the class selector is most often used on several elements.
+This allows you to set a particular style for many HTML elements with the same class.
+The class selector uses the HTML class attribute, and is defined with a "."
+A simple way to look at it is that an id is unique to only one element.
+**ID's are unique**

+- Each element can have only one ID
+- Each page can have only one element with that ID

+**Classes are NOT unique**

+- You can use the same class on multiple elements.
+- You can use multiple classes on the same element.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.